asalda/FiCUS/README.md

   ██╔══╝  ██║██║     ██║   ██║╚════██║
   ██║     ██║╚██████╗╚██████╔╝███████║
   ╚═╝     ╚═╝ ╚═════╝ ╚═════╝ ╚══════╝
-        FItting the Continuum of Uv Spectra
+     FItting the stellar Continuum of Uv Spectra

  ### Running FiCUS (ficus.py) for CDFS017345.fits ...